k0nsl/ifconfigd/README.md

 Pass the appropriate flag (usually -4 and -6) to your tool to switch between IPv4 and IPv6 lookup.

-The subdomain http://v4.ifconfig.co can be used to force IPv4 lookup.
+The primary domain https://ifconfig.k0nsl.org can be used to force IPv4 lookup or IPv6 lookups (i.e `curl -4` or `curl -6`).

 ## Features